MetlHedd/PaperTS/README.md

 # PaperTS

 PaperTS is a Paper Minecraft plugin that enables you to write Minecraft server plugins in TypeScript, running on the Node.js JavaScript engine via [Javet](https://github.com/caoccao/Javet).
-It provides a runtime environment for TypeScript modules, allowing you to leverage the power and flexibility of JavaScript/TypeScript for Minecraft server development.
+It provides a runtime environment for TypeScript modules, allowing you to leverage the power and flexibility of JavaScript/TypeScript for Minecraft server development. **Node.JS runtime is downloaded at runtime**, the plugins install it from [Javet Official Depedencies](https://www.caoccao.com/Javet/tutorial/basic/installation.html), you may verify if your platform is supported.

 ## Features